Grooming Short-Haired Dogs

 How Short is Short?

 Just to make sure we’re on the same page, I classify short-haired dogs by their coat length.
-Short-haired dogs should have a coat length of 1 inch or shorter, and their hair should be very straight.
+Short-haired dogs should have a coat length of 1 inch or shorter.

 Examples of short-haired dog breeds are: